AnderMagri/Portfolio/README.md

 ***** Soon New cases:

-Bitso Withdraw process
+Bitso Withdraw process.
 Bitso is one of the biggest exchanges in Central and South America with 9M of users.

-Obinex Trading Platform
+Obinex Trading Platform.
 Obinex will disrupt the market with a trading platform with gamification